verystrongjoe/bin-packing-env/README.md

     logging.debug('Complete')
 ```

-## State
-- Each episode's total bin index's list where each item consists of bin's width, bin's hight and loadble weight.
-- Placed all bins' location history on its pallete from starting epsiode

-## Action
-There are three actions.
-- Bin's index
-- decide whether or not x axis or y axis for search priority
-- whether or not rotate the bin

-For the first time, I tried defining action of the agent with x, y value, but considering the fact that each palette size is defined too differently and the number of cases is too difficult, the problem itself is too difficult.
-Inevitably, deciding exact location for bin to be placed is handled by the code.
-Instead, the agent can choose priority between searching over x axis or seraching over y axis.
-And the agent can decide action with its bin index, and whether or not it is rotated which means that it changes the bin's width and height each other.

 ##  Plan
 - Support environement to allow learning with multiple actors by supporting loading it on each thread